WinterMute/ansi-escape-demo/README.md

 `sudo pacman -S catnip`, on linux using devkitPro pacman and macOS use `sudo dkp-pacman -S catnip`

-To build use `catnip -T <toolset>` where toolset is one of 3ds, wii, gamecube or switch.
-You can explicitly set a build directory with -B
+To build all platforms use `catnip` or `catnip <platform>` where platform is one of cube, wii, 3ds, or switch.

 See https://github.com/devkitPro/catnip/blob/master/README.md for more catnip usage instructions.